imnanxu/QPPLab/README.md

 <a name="section-2-3"></a>
 ### 2.3 (Step 3) Run 'st3_QPPFCvisual.m'
-This is for visualizing QPP related results given the outputs of step 2.
 <a name="section-2-3-1"></a>
 #### 2.3.1 Prespecified parameters
 In addition to the 3 parameters described in [Section 2.2.1](#section-2-2-1), the following three additional parameters can also be prespecified at the beginning of this script.